Chevrotain/chevrotain/packages/website/docs/tutorial/step4_fault_tolerance.md

 - [getTokenToInsert](https://chevrotain.io/documentation/11_1_1/classes/CstParser.html#getTokenToInsert)

-## Single Token deletion:
+## Single Token Deletion

 Happens when:

 - A token Y is expected.
 - But a token X is found.
-- And immediately after X an Y is found.
+- And immediately after X, a Y is found.

 The unexpected token X will be skipped (**deleted**) and the parsing will continue.

-For example: lets look at the case of a
+For example:

 ```javascript
 // GOOD